 People who have interacted with your brand or provided you with their contact information prefer email.
 A good video marketing strategy is to incorporate your video in an email sequence, newsletter, promotional email, and automated email.

 People often find it boring to read long texts.
-If you want your visitors to enjoy reading your piece, try embedding video in your blogs.
-Visitors expect your blog to offer all pertinent product news and informative and marketing content.
+If you want your visitors to enjoy reading your piece, try embedding videos in your blogs.
+Visitors expect your blog to offer all pertinent product news and informative marketing content.
 Better still, someone viewing your site is eager to invest time in it.

 Social media (organic)

 You’ll want to promote your video many times on all of your social media networks, including LinkedIn, Twitter, Instagram, Facebook, and more, since social algorithms are progressively favoring video content.
 To have your video seen by as many people as possible, you need to put it in front of as many people as possible using social media.